dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 # How to integrate with the Intune App SDK

 As stated earlier, the SDK requires changes to the app's source code to enable app management policies.
-Here are the steps necessary to enable MAM in your  app:
+Here are the steps necessary to enable MAM in your  app.

 ## Replace classes, methods, and activities with their MAM equivalent (required)

-Android base classes must be replaced by their respective MAM equivalents.
+Android base classes must be replaced with their respective MAM equivalents.
 To do so, find all instances of the classes listed in the table below and replace them with the Intune App SDK equivalent.

 | Android base class | Intune App SDK replacement |
 |--|--|